vispower/teamplatform-api/property.md

 Delete Property
 ----------------

-* `DELETE /properties/1` will delete property 1
+* `DELETE /properties/1` will delete property 1 and all property-value pairs across all the workspaces.
-* `DELETE /workspaces/1/properties/1` will remove the property-value pair in workspace 1, but will not delete property 1 itself.
+* `DELETE /workspaces/1/properties/1` will remove only the property-value pair in workspace 1, but will not delete property 1 itself.